 The Free-mo modular layout is built on the concept of allowing greater freedom in module construction and design, with an emphasis on following prototype design and practices, while still remaining portable.

-Free-mo layouts feature just a single mainline, and can be used for point-to-point, point-to-loop, or loop-to-loop set-ups.
+Free-mo layouts feature just a single mainline, and can be used for point-to-point, point-to-loop, loop-to-loop, or continuous-run oval set-ups.

 The Free-mo standard only specifies the end plates of the modules to be two feet wide, so that modules can be rotated end-for-end and still work.

-There are currently three known S-scale clubs that have Free-mo types of layouts.
+There are currently three known S-scale clubs that have a Free-mo style of layout.
 These are the "S Scale Workshop", the "Sn2 Crew", and the "Bay Area S Scalers".

-The club's layout has won two "Best in Show" awards at large train shows in Milwaukee, WI and Springfield, Massachusetts.
+The club's layout has won two "Best in Show" awards at large train shows in Milwaukee, Wisconsin and Springfield, Massachusetts.
 The club sets up their layout in various configurations, but they are all generally point-to-point.
-They use a conventional turntable to turn engines at one end, or they use a three-track whole-train selector plate (mimicking British display layouts), or they have a large balloon loop at one end.
+It all depends on who is able to bring their modules to a particular show.
+This also draws attention to another big benefit of having a Free-mo design within a club, and that is that not all modules are required to have to be there, or even some critical ones.
+The S Scale Workshop use a conventional turntable to turn engines at one end, or they use a three-track whole-train selector plate (mimicking British display layouts), or they have a large balloon loop at one end.
 They use code 83 rail on the main line, and code 70 rail on the sidings.

 This group is not a formal club, but rather a group of individuals interested in Sn2 modular layout modeling, taking their individual modules to various shows.
 The group has no web site and communicates via e-mail, since members are scattered around Pennsylvania, Ohio, Maine, and Maryland.